flan/staticdhcpd/README.md

 staticDHCPd is an all-Python, [RFC 2131](http://www.ietf.org/rfc/rfc2131.txt)-compliant DHCP server, with support for most common DHCP extensions and extensive site-specific customisation.

-**staticDHCPd 2.0.0 is finally in rc1 status!**
+**Work has begun on porting ststicDHCPd to Python 3, as 3.0.0**

-The 2.0.0 branch now needs to be tested; the running checklist follows (if you test a thing, send e-mail to Neil Tallim at the address in any source file or comment on the [announcement post](http://uguu.ca/514/staticdhcpd-2-0-0-rc1/)):
+The 3.0.0 branch will need to be tested; the running checklist follows (if you test a thing, send e-mail to Neil Tallim at the address in any source file):
   * staticDHCPd
     * Long-term soak-test
       * Stable memory usage **settles after logs finish growing**